vygr/ChrysaLisp/docs/UI_WIDGETS.md

 on those later in this document.

-Layout widgets override the `:layout` method to do the positioning, calling `:change` on the child widget as required.
+Layout widgets override the `:layout` method to do the positioning, calling `:change` on the child widgets as required.
 This Grid class gives each child an equal width and height in a regular grid spaceing.

 These layout widgets also override the `:pref_size` method as they gather